egecans/MovieDBProject/readME.md

 You can run the app by the following steps:
 1) Open 2019400231_2019400147 folder and app folder.
-2) Create a virtual environment .venv with: python3 -m venv .venv
+2) Create a virtual environment .venv with: python3 -m venv myenv
 3) Activate the virtual environment with:
-. ./venv/bin/activate
+- For windows: myenv/Scripts/activate
+- For macOS source myenv/bin/activate
 4) Install the necessary requirements with: pip install -r requirements.txt
 5) If you want to work with another server, you should change conn in line-5 checkDB.py file in MovieDBApp, else you can continue with our server